Treating Sensory Processing Issues with Bill Mueller – Podcast 7

-We discuss treating Sensory Processing Issues using Sound Therpay.
+We discuss treating Sensory Processing Issues using Sound Therapy.
 Bill Mueller has pioneered an incredible set of technology that can be used to treat Sensory Issues.
-You can find out more at www.SensoryCd.com

 “What can my child do when he’s listening to his music?
 Can he read a book?”
 I would say yes, the great Idea kept himself busy, that’s fine.